privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v2.x/getting-started.md

 #### Download ceremony artifacts

-For production you need to use the ceremony artifacts which have undergone a trusted setup, you can download it with the command:
+For production you need to use the ceremony artifacts which have undergone a trusted setup, you can download them with the command:

 ```bash
 pnpm download-zkeys:ceremony